FusionAuth/fusionauth-theme-helper/README.md

 Commit them to version control.

 In a separate terminal, run `npm run watch`.
-This will upload any modified templates.
+This will upload any modified templates and will overwrite anything present in the remote system whenever a local file changes.

 Edit the files using whatever local editor you want.

-In the browser, reload the themed pages and see your changes live.
+In the browser, reload themed pages and see your changes live.

 When done, commit changes to version control.